gboeing/ppd534/assessments/group-assignments.md

 See the schedule in the syllabus for all due dates, expectations, and policies.
+All submissions must adhere to the syllabus policy on AI, plagiarism, and citations.
+Remember that assignment due dates are final deadlines, not indicators of when you're supposed to work on them.
+You are given several days to complete assignments that take, at most, a few hours.
+Procrastinate at your own peril.
+You will be graded on your adherence to *all* the instructions, so please read them carefully.

 Group exercises need only one submission per group, so nominate a single submitter to submit on behalf of the whole group.
-You will be graded on your adherence to *all* the instructions, so please read the instructions carefully.
+Written feedback will be provided directly to that submitter, via Brightspace, so ensure you share it with the other group members.

 Group exercises leverage your diversity of skills and life experiences.
 We expect each of you to contribute to your group assignments in whatever way you can create proportional value: some will be better at code, others at writing, etc. We don't intend to hold your hand: coordination, delegation, accountability, and conflict resolution are challenging but necessary professional skills.
 Organize, collaborate, and communicate proactively with one another.
 There will be a formal group peer review at the end of the semester to help determine your final grade.
 See also: [Coping with Hitchhikers and Couch Potatoes on Teams](https://www.cs.cornell.edu/courses/cs3110/2018fa/teams/hitchhikers.html).

-For all five group assignment submissions, we expect the work to adhere to the syllabus policy on AI, plagiarism, and citations.

 # Group Assignment 1: Collecting Data